-SUBJECT: M-DCPS NETWORK SECURITY STANDARDS REVISION
+SUBJECT: MIAMI-DADE COUNTY PUBLIC SCHOOLS' (M-DCPS) NETWORK

-The M-DCPS Network Security Standards are revised as often as necessary to ensure a high level of protection for the District's data assets.
+SECURITY STANDARDS REVISION

-Since the last update, a number of issues have made revisions to these Standards necessary.
-Some of the changes include:
+The Network Security Standards are revised annually to ensure a high level of protection for the District's data assets.
+Since the last revision in June of 2004, a number of issues have made revisions and additions to these standards necessary.
+The following modifications have been made: